kushlku/kushlku.github.io/_includes/hobbies.md

 ---

 ## 🎲 Strategy & Games
-- Most of my weekends are spent playing some card and board games with my friends.
+- Many of my weekends are spent playing some card and board games with my friends and family.
-- Some of my favorite games are low stakes Poker, Catan and Monodeal.
+- Some of my favorite games are low stakes Poker, Catan and Secret Hitler.

 ---